 Call for Workshops

-SEA members are invited and encouraged to submit workshops for the 2024 Spring Meeting to be held April 19-21, 2024 at the Loews Philadelphia Hotel in Philadelphia, Pennsylvania.
-The theme for the 2024 Spring Meeting is: "Science of Learning".
+SEA members are invited and encouraged to submit workshops for the 2025 Spring Meeting to be held April 4-6, 2025 at the AT&T Hotel and Conference Center in Austin, Texas.
+The theme for the 2025 Spring Meeting is: "Doing More With Less in Medical Education".

 Workshops with a theme related to the overall meeting theme are more likely to be accepted; however, workshops of any educational topics will be considered if adequate space is available.